DiegoCiccia/runview/README.md

 # runview
-How to preview Stata help files from VSCode.
+Previewing Stata help files from VSCode.

 ## Ackowledgements

+`runview` is an extension of `rundo` and `rundolines` to .sthlp files.
+I am deeply thankful to Friedrich Huebler for his work on these projects.
+Check out [his website](https://huebler.blogspot.com/2008/04/stata.html) for FAQs and other information about the original programs.

 ## Setup